 But it's worth exploring more and seeking greater clarification around the nature of these processes and the relationships they engender.
-And, although it's a largely semantic concern once the core issue has been addressed, it's interesting to ask: If money is inherently debt-based, then would a public, government-issued currency base still be a public debt?
+Furthermore, we might still ask: If money is inherently debt-based, then would a publicly-issued currency base still be a public debt?
 If so, to whom?

-When we looked at private sector money creation for households, we saw something that should be democratically just but in practice wasn't.
-Households' access to money (to money creation) is presented to households as 'loans' of already existing money, allowing the financial sector to achieve steep supernormal profits through the taking of interest (compensation for those "putting up" and "foregoing use of" their money).
+When we looked at private sector money creation for households, we saw something that should be democratically legitimate but in practice wasn't.
+Households' access to money (to money creation) is presented to households as 'loans' of already existing money.
+This allows the financial sector to achieve steep supernormal profits by taking interest, as "compensation" for those "putting up" and "foregoing use of" their money.
 Well, the same structural relationship exists for national governments too.
-National governments, just like households, 'borrow' money into existence from banks (central banks in this case).
-And that constitutes the public sector's contribution to the money supply.
+National governments, just like households, 'borrow' money into existence from banks (albeit central banks in this case).
+Thus they enter into 'lender-borrower' relationships in which monies are recorded as debts to be repaid, along with interest as compensation for lenders for the foregone use of loaned money.
+Just as it was for households, this process constitutes the public sector's contribution to the money supply.

 In some ways this shouldn't surprise us.
-We've already seen how banks create the private sector's contribution to the money supply.
+We saw how banks create the private sector's contribution to the money supply.
 And we've seen that money is, fundamentally, transferable records of debt which are given their life within the banking system.
-Thus we've seen that money is, really, "a creature of the banking system".
-That contrasts well with those who think, falsely, that money is a "creature of the state".
-So the idea that public money creation might also be taking place through banks might not be entirely surprising.
+Thus we've seen that money is, for the most part at least, "a creature of the banking system" - something that contrasts well with the popular belief that money is a "creature of the state".
+So the idea that public money creation might also be taking place through banks is perhaps not entirely surprising.

-But we should be surprised that governments too, like households, must 'borrow' this money into existence as 'loans' repayable with interest.
-These debts are expensive and they weigh heavily on populations all over the world, resulting in the run-down of public services ('austerity') and the transfer of money and assets from an unfairly indebted society to those taken to be "lenders" to the state.
+But we should be surprised that governments too, like households, must 'borrow' money into existence as 'loans' repayable with interest.
+These debts are expensive and they weigh heavily on national finances all over the world, resulting in the run-down of public services ('austerity') and the transfer of money and assets from unfairly indebted public sectors to those taken to be "lenders" to the state.

 We saw that, in the private sector, money can and should be created much more democratically - interest free.
-We would expect to see something at least that democratic in the public sector.
-So, would we expect a national currency base to be "a debt but interest-free" too?
+So we would expect to see something at least that democratic as that in the public sector.
+If money created for households should be "a debt but interest-free", would we expect a national currency base to be a debt but interest-free too?

-Well, let's begin by reasserting the most important point of all: If democratic public money creation can be described as a debt, then it must be a very different kind of debt to that which we have today (a debt associated with 'borrowing' and owed by society to those taken to be lenders to the state).
-If, then, public money creation can be described as a debt, it must be a debt owed by society either to the holders of that currency or to society itself.
+Well, let's begin by reasserting the most important point of all: If democratic public money creation can be described as a debt, then it must be a very different kind of debt to that which we have today: debts associated with 'lending' and 'borrowing' and owed by society to those taken to be lenders to the state.
+If, then, public money creation can be described as a debt, it must be a debt owed by society either to the holders of that currency, or to society itself.

-Unsurprisingly, this appears to be one of those areas where the public sector is a special case.
-And we can arrive at the same conclusion no matter what concept we have of money - chartalist, debt-based... - so long as we believe it can be issued democratically by or for national governments.
+Unsurprisingly, this is simply one of those areas where the public sector is a special case.
+And we can arrive at the same conclusion no matter what concept we have of money (e.g. chartalist, or debt-based...) so long as we believe money can be issued democratically by or for national public sectors.

 Public sector money creation, just like private sector money creation, adds to the overall amount of currency in circulation - which we could envisage as a big pool in the heart of our economies.
 When money is created, the pool grows; when money is repaid, the pool shrinks.
 All other things being equal, if money is created and paid back in balance, the pool would remain consistent in its size.